 Relationship Between Concurrent Disorders

-While the connection between mental health disorders and substance abuse has been well established, the relationship is deeply complex.
+The relationship between substance abuse and mental health disorder is deeply complex.
 A mental health disorder may have a range of influences on a substance abuse problem, and the inverse is equally true.
 As the MOHLTC describe, “substance use can exacerbate mental health problems.”
 People suffering will mental health disorders will often turn to substances to temporarily relieve symptoms.
 Substance abuse may also lead to mental health disorders.
 For example, people struggling struggling with alcohol addiction may develop depression.

 Substance use can also “imitate or hide symptoms of mental health problems leaving the mental health issue undiagnosed/untreated.”
 For example, the symptoms of addiction can often appear similar to those of Attention Deficit Disorder, such as a person exhibiting a nervous energy or agitation, and a lack of ability to focus on certain stimuli.
 Substances can also affect medications prescribed for mental health disorders and make them less effective or dangerous to the user.
 Someone with a substance abuse issue may also be less likely to take prescribed medications as instructed or to follow a treatment plan.